 Taliesin West is a designated World Heritage Site.
 Since its inception in 1939, this site has been a unique incubator of innovation.
 It is often referred to as Frank Lloyd Wright’s desert laboratory.

-With a history steeped in pioneering architecture, Taliesin West has been home to artists and creative thinkers of all stripes – architects, engineers, graphic designers, painters, photographers, and dancers.
-A Taliesin West field trip draws from this diverse and interdisciplinary heritage and ignites the imagination of your students.
+With a history steeped in pioneering architecture, Taliesin West has been home to artists and creative thinkers of all types – architects, engineers, graphic designers, painters, photographers, and dancers.
+A Taliesin West field trip draws from this diverse and interdisciplinary heritage and will ignite the imagination of your students.

 To book a field trip please fill out our online Field Trip Request Form

 Please email us at firstname.lastname@example.org with any questions or to book a field trip.

 ON-SITE FIELD TRIP

 Every field trip has two distinct parts

 - A 1-hour guided tour of the historic spaces of Taliesin West.

 Offered September 1, 2023 – May 13, 2024